 Academic Fresh Start

 The Family Educational Rights and Privacy Act of 1974 (34 C.F.R.
 Part 99 - commonly known as FERPA), is the federal law that governs the release of and access to student education records.
 FERPA affords students certain rights with respect to their education records.
-Students can learn how to set up delegated access athttps://onestop.uc.edu/delegated_access.html
+Student can learn how to set up delegated access on the One Stop Student Services website.

 Grade Replacement Form and Policy